568

 • 1

 \$\begingroup\$ Seems potentially even more suited for functional tarpits.
 I suspect zot might be a contender.
 But it's certainly the case that the better answers to the other question are trivially adapted, so it would seem to be a duplicate as written.
-One way of adapting it which might solve that problem is to require B = A(0), or even to generalise that a bit so that A(N) with no input / empty input outputs A(N+1) and with input of A(M) outputs M+N in decimal. \$\endgroup\$ Mar 28, 2014 at 15:11
+One way of adapting it which might solve that problem is to require B = A(0), or even to generalise that a bit so that A(N) with no input / empty input outputs A(N+1) and with input of A(M) outputs M+N in decimal. \$\endgroup\$ Commented Mar 28, 2014 at 15:11

 • 1